avaneev/biteopt/README.md

 be changed.
 Algorithm uses an alike of state automata to switch between different probability values depending on the candidate solution acceptance.
-In many instances random solution selection uses square of the random variable - this has an effect of giving more weight to better solutions.
+In many instances random solution selection uses square of the random
+variable: this has an effect of giving more weight to better solutions.

 2. Depending on the `RandProb` probability, a single (or all) parameter value randomization is performed using "bitmask inversion" operation (which is